Risky optimisation

 PhD researcher in Machine Learning

-My research interests include AI alignment, active learning/sensing, reinforcement learning, ML for simulations, and everything Bayesian.
+My current research interests include AI safety, LLM reasoning, reinforcement learning, singular learning theory and everything Bayesian.

 Related